74Thirsty/licensingServer/SETUP.md

 - HTTP API served by `src/server.js`
 - JSON state backend (`data.json` by default)

+## What secret is actually required?
+- There is no OpenAI/Anthropic/third-party API key in this repo.
+- The only required secret for admin operations is `ADMIN_TOKEN`.
+- `ADMIN_TOKEN` gates `/v1/admin/*` and the `/admin` browser UI.
+- `DEVICE_SALT` is also required in practice because device fingerprints are salted before hashing.

 ## Environment
 ```bash
 export ADMIN_TOKEN=$(openssl rand -hex 32)